DjvuNet/DjvuNet/README.md

 Performance tests can be run with help of DjvuNetTest project.

-### Windows for netstandard2.0 target
+### Windows for netstandard2.0 or netcore2.0 target

 #### Prerequisites

-Visual Studio 2017 at least v15.3 with following workloads: .NET desktop development, desktop development with C++, .NET Core cross-platform development
+Visual Studio 2017 at least v15.3.3 with following workloads: .NET desktop development, desktop development with C++, .NET Core cross-platform development
 VS 2017 versions can be installed side by side and preview version can be safely used side by side with RTM versions.

 - .NET Core 2.0 SDK